Solar Energy In General

 The first problem is the folks who do the installation and maintenance.
 Both hot water and PV are developing technologies and we are all learning.
 There are installers who are just starting and learning on you but are not too costly.
 There are a few installers who have done the work for years and are more expensive but very good.
 Bear in mind that slowly the former become the latter.
 Also the latter may not have the latest training.
 Then there are installers who are crooks and are even more expensive as you will need to pay to have their mess fixed.
 You need to spend time finding the right person.
 Over the years my hot water system has, bit by bit, been totally replaced.
 Iíve dealt with all three types of installers.
 The more you can do yourself the better.

-I define clear cutting as more than an acre of land.
-I lived in the Seattle and saw the land laid bare for as far as the eye could see by loggers.
+I define clear cutting as more than a couple acres of land.
+When I lived in the Seattle and saw the land laid bare for as far as the eye could see by loggers.
 I hated it!
 On the other hand I finally cut down my favorite tree because it had grown to shade my solar panels.
 Like many things in life it is not a black and white issue.
 Trees do not have nearly the carbon offset of PV solar.
 Do we keep every tree only to lose them all to the drought of climate change?

 There is a problem with tree zoning laws against PV in South Hadley.
 SHELD, often with the Town of South Hadley, is likely to be the only entity to install any large scale PV array.
 SHELD is not a nasty out of town developer planning to denude us of trees.

 Right now there is no need to put up large solar arrays in the woods.
 South Hadley has parking lots, large roofs and open fields for PV arrays.
 South Hadley is also one of the slowest towns in the state to act against climate change.

 CARBON FOOTPRINT TREES VS SOLAR

 According to American Forests, one tree stores about 0.5 metric tons of CO2

 over its lifetime.
 Producing a typical 5 kWh solar system emits about 10